Testimonies > > Benjamin TanLeaders & Staff Testimonies

 The next day I started learning to read the Bible and to pray, and I was enlightened by what Jesus said in John 8:12 – “I am the light of the world.
 If you follow Me, you won’t have to walk in darkness, because you will have the light that leads to life.”
 Greatly encouraged by these words I was determined to turn away from my dark and depraved past and follow Jesus Christ closely for the rest of my life.
 The word of the Lord stands firm in heaven.
 When I cast off my pride and doubt and trust His word completely, God will help me understand His truth and fulfill His promises in my life.

 Praise the Lord!
 On my release from prison I was given the opportunity to come to Breakthrough Missions for training and equipping.
-My life became meaningful and was one of abundance.
+My life has been meaningful and abundant since.
 The word of the Lord never fails!
 In 2006 I was baptized in Kam Yan Methodist Church, witnessed by my own sister.
 The Lord is my help for not only did His love transform my life, it also helped restore my relationship with my family members.
 During one LNY reunion dinner my sister said to me, “You have really changed, for I can feel the difference even as I speak with you.
 You have become more gentle in your speech.”
 Indeed I had been transformed.
-I was no longer the drug abuser who wasted his life muddling through the days.
+I was no longer the drug abuser who wasted my life muddling through the days.
 Not only had I given up drugs, I also quit smoking.
 My life had been transformed as the Bible says, “Anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun.”
 Praise the Lord!
 I have received much grace and blessing these last few years.
-Let my life be used by the Lord as a conduit for His gospel and His blessing to many.
+Let my life be used by the Lord as a conduit for His Gospel and His blessing to many.
 Amen!